-You will need to apply for full planning permission to add an extension or conservatory to your flat.
+You must apply for full planning permission to add an extension or conservatory to your flat.

-You will need to apply for householder planning permission to add an extension or conservatory if:
+You must apply for householder planning permission to add an extension or conservatory if:

 - the total area of ground covered by the extension or conservatory will be greater than 50% of the total land around the original house;